LDPM: Towards undersampled MRI reconstruction with MR-VAE and Latent Diffusion Prior: Introduction

 \section{Introduction}

 Magnetic Resonance Imaging (MRI) is a non-invasive medical imaging technique frequently used for disease diagnosis and treatment.
 However, the long scan time limits its broader application.
 To this end, k-space undersampling technique is employed to accelerate MRI acquisition.
-High acceleration factors (AF) can introduce aliasing artifacts, which need to be removed through reconstruction to achieve diagnostic-quality MRI\cite{fastmri}.
-Methods like parallel imaging\cite{pi1,pi2,pi3} and compressed sensing\cite{cs1,cs2,cs3,cs4} were proposed to enhance MRI reconstruction, but they still suffer from limitations like residual artifacts and blurring\cite{joint}.
+High acceleration factors can introduce aliasing artifacts, which need to be removed through reconstruction to achieve diagnostic-quality MRI\cite{fastmri}.
+Methods like parallel imaging\cite{pi1,pi2,pi3} and compressed sensing\cite{cs1,cs2,cs3,cs4} have been proposed to enhance MRI reconstruction, but they still suffer from limitations like residual artifacts and blurring\cite{joint}.

-In recent years, deep learning methods have been developed into the mainstream techniques for addressing undersampled MRI reconstruction problems\cite{fastmri,varnet,dudornet,reconformer,swinmr,dagan}, especially those based on diffusion models (DMs, \cite{ddpm,ncsn,sde}).
-Chung et al.\cite{scoremri} proposed an SDE model that shows great reconstruction outcomes in various modalities and diverse body parts.
+In recent years, deep learning methods have become mainstream techniques for addressing undersampled MRI reconstruction problems\cite{fastmri,varnet,dudornet,reconformer,swinmr,dagan,jcan}, especially those based on diffusion models (DMs, \cite{ddpm,ncsn,sde}).
+Chung et al.\cite{scoremri} proposed an SDE model that showed great reconstruction outcomes in various modalities and diverse body parts.
 Cao et al.\cite{hfs} trained a DM with only high frequency MR k-space to preserve the consistency of the acquired low frequency information.
 Güngör et al.\cite{adadiff} utilized the sensitivity maps to enhance inference performance with large step diffusion.
-Peng et al.\cite{diffuserecon} proposed a model that visualizes multiple potential reconstructions and employing a novel method to estimate the most likely one.
+Ozturkler et al.\cite{smrd} incorporated automatic hyperparameter selection in the sampling stage of DM to enhance model robustness.
+Jiang et al.\cite{ppn} proposed an algorithm to accelerate controllable diffusion models for undersampled MRI reconstruction without requiring paired data or retraining across diverse acquisition parameters.

 DM-based methods have demonstrated exceptional performance in reconstructing MR images\cite{roger,tcdiff,nila}.
-Nevertheless, most of these methods operate directly in pixel domains (e.g., image domain and k-space), where optimization and inference are computationally demanding, making them more difficult to be applied in medical settings.
-Therefore, a more lightweight method is needed to enhance the accessibility of DM and reduce its significant resource consumption.
+Nevertheless, most of these methods operate directly in pixel domains (e.g., image domain and k-space), where optimization and inference are computationally demanding.
+Therefore, more lightweight methods are needed to enhance the accessibility of DMs and reduce the significant resource consumption.
+The work by Gao et al.\cite{u2mrpd} leverages implicit visual knowledge from a large latent diffusion model pre-trained on natural images and achieves well-generalized MRI reconstruction in an unsupervised way, showing the great potential of latent diffusion models for MRI reconstruction tasks.